ElinaFF/PICO/index.md

 # Installation
 {: .no_toc}
-The MeDIC is a tool that must be installed locally.
+The MeDIC is a tool that must be installed on your computer.
 The visual interface is made with Dash from Plotly and can be open in the majority of web browser.
 To install the MeDIC, the principal method is manually doing all the steps.
-A launcher file to automate the installation is currently under development, and a beta version is available.
+A launcher script to automate the installation is currently under development, and a beta version is available.
 Note that we only support Windows and Linux for now, and only Python 3.8, 3.9 and 3.10.

 * toc
 {:toc}

 ## Prerequisites
 The first step, to use MeDIC, is to install Python and Git.
-You also need to make sure that Microsoft Visual C++ is correctly installed.
+For Windows, you also need to make sure that Microsoft Visual C++ is correctly installed.

 ### Linux installation
 #### Python